TDS Telecom Internet in Washington at a Glance

 TDS Telecom Network Infrastructure and Expansion

 TDS Telecom operates a growing fiber optic network alongside legacy copper infrastructure in the communities it serves.
 The company has invested heavily in fiber-to-the-home (FTTH) deployments, bringing gigabit speeds to an increasing number of neighborhoods.
-In fiber-served areas, TDS offers symmetrical speeds up to 2 Gbps with no data caps, a WiFi 6 router included at no extra charge, and unlimited local and long-distance calling with select bundles.
+In fiber-served areas, TDS offers symmetrical speeds up to 2 Gbps with no data caps, a WiFi 6 router included at no extra charge.
+Unlimited local and long-distance calling with select bundles.

 In areas still served by copper infrastructure, TDS provides DSL service with speeds typically ranging from 15-100 Mbps depending on distance from the nearest distribution point.
-TDS continues upgrading these areas to fiber on a rolling basis, with priority given to communities with the highest demand and existing infrastructure that can be cost-effectively upgraded.
+TDS continues upgrading these areas to fiber on a rolling basis, with priority given to communities with the highest demand.
+Existing infrastructure that can be cost-effectively upgraded.
 Customers on copper who are in planned fiber upgrade areas can check the TDS website for estimated conversion timelines.

 Choosing the Right TDS Telecom Plan in Washington

 Selecting the best TDS Telecom plan depends on your household size, internet usage habits, and budget.
-For individuals or couples who primarily browse the web, check email, and stream on one or two devices, an entry-level plan with 25-100 Mbps download speeds typically provides adequate performance.
-Families with multiple simultaneous users, smart home devices, and regular video conferencing should consider plans offering 300 Mbps or higher to avoid slowdowns during peak usage periods.
+For individuals or couples who primarily browse the web, check email.
+Stream on one or two devices, an entry-level plan with 25-100 Mbps download speeds typically provides adequate performance.
+Families with multiple simultaneous users, smart home devices.
+Regular video conferencing should consider plans offering 300 Mbps or higher to avoid slowdowns during peak usage periods.

 TDS Telecom Customer Experience in Washington